fiedl/icecube-combo-install/README.md

 This repository provides reproducible install instructions for the icecube-simulation framework.

-## Installation on macOS
+## Installation on macOS and Ubuntu

-The file [install-on-mac-os.sh](install-on-mac-os.sh) contains instructions on how to install the icecube-simulation framework on macOS.
+The file [install.sh](install.sh) contains instructions on how to install the icecube-simulation framework on macOS and Ubuntu.

-## Automated Build Using Vagrant
+## Automated Build Using Vagrant on macOS

 In order to have the install scriot run on a virtual machine, this repository provides [Vagrant](http://vagrantup.com) instructions in the [Vagrantfile](Vagrantfile).